-Submitting the local salary plan documents via email is sufficient to serve as the electronic signature of the jurisdiction's authorized official.
+Submitting the local salary plan documents via Smartsheet is sufficient to serve as the electronic signature of the jurisdiction's authorized official.
 This certifies that the salary plan is complete and compliant with all the relevant provisions in NCGS 126, the State Human Resources Act, and that the plan was completed in accordance with the provided instructions and is deemed accurate at the time of submission.
-This does not eliminate the need for Multi-County Area Mental Health and District Health entities to obtain the necessary signatures (electronic or otherwise).